babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 > default CornellBox scene with default PBR env

 Now, how to patch our scene?
 Easiest way to do so is to call our patches during launch.
-Try to guess what each patch are doing:
+Try to guess what each patch is doing:

 ```javascript
 _r.launch({